mansichowkkar/weatherRestApi/README.md

 jar file can be found under target folder
 ```
 mvn clean install
+# integration tests may fail since application is not running
 # go to target directory in terminal and use following command
 java -jar weatherRestApi-0.0.1-SNAPSHOT.jar